-- TDBC and WSC jointly developed a business case for joint management and shared services.
-The business case went through the democratic process and was approved by both Councils in Nov 2013. - Between January-March 2013, the management teams from both councils met on various occasions to discuss and develop the expectations and vision for a partnership.
-The Leaders from both councils also worked together early on in the process to ensure they held common aims and expectations. - During the development of the Business case a Joint Members Advisory Panel (JMAP) was established.
-This included four Members from each Council.
-Following the approval of the business case, this has developed into the Joint Partnership Advisory Panel (JPAG), with a similar format, four Members from each Council and also now includes the Leader from each Council. - An elected Member Development Programme is also in the process of being developed with the support of the LGA/Member Peers and a member representative from each Council. - Communications plans during the business case development and since approval, have included activities to keep Members from both Councils informed of proposals and actions underway.
-These activities have included Member briefing sessions at key stages of the process. - Outcomes and benefits to the community include Value for money services, attracting funding to the Council to improve the Council and maintain level of service delivery, maintaining local democracy and a greater local/regional/national influence/representation as a partnership than as individual Councils.
+- TDBC & WSC jointly developed a business case for joint management and shared services.
+The business case went through the democratic process and was approved by both Councils in Nov 2013. - Between Jan-Mar 2013, the management teams from both councils met on various occasions to discuss and develop the expectations and vision for a partnership.
+The Leaders from both councils also worked together early on in the process to ensure they held common aims and expectations. - During the development of the Business case a Joint Members Advisory Panel (JMAP) was established - JMAP.
+This included 4 members from each council.
+Following the approval of the business case, this has developed into the Joint Partnership Advisory Panel (JPAG), with a similar format, 4 members from each council and also now includes the leader from each council. - An elected member development programme is also in the process of being developed with the support of the LGA/member peers and a member representative from each council. - Communications plans during the business case development and since approval, have included activities to keep members from both councils informed of proposals and actions underway.
+These activities have included member briefing sessions at key stages of the process - Outcomes and benefits to the community include Value for money services, Attracting funding to the council to improve the council and maintain level of service delivery, Maintaining local democracy and a greater local/regional/national influence/ representation as a partnership than as individual councils